 Of course, we all want our wine at the pinnacle of its perfect bouquet; whether that's decanted or still bubbly, a stopper can extend this state for a bit.
 Oxidation, while actually a key process in achieving the flavors in many wines, is the enemy of the open wine bottle over time.
 A wine's flavor begins to change as soon as you've opened it.
 A more dramatic (tasteable) process also begins immediately upon opening a bottle.
 Bacteria loves wine as much as the rest of us, and its metabolic process turns wine into acetic acid, giving it that vinegar taste that makes you want to spit it out.

-Most connoisseurs recommend finishing a bottle the night you've opened it.
-According to this line of thought, the wine should be avoided completely after 2 or 3 days.
+Most connoisseurs recommend finishing a bottle the night you pop it open, and avoid the wine completely after 2 or 3 days.
 However, this doesn't align with how many people drink their bottle of vino.
 Several of our testers consider a week-old open bottle to be more than fair game, and we suspect many of you feel the same, making a wine stopper all the more important.
 We tasted bottles over the course of a week, comparing their flavor to a control bottle that was left uncorked and open.
 Much debate ensued, and some testers had trouble detecting any degradation in the wine flavors for the first few days.
-What we agreed on is that while it's challenging for us to discern flavor changes between day 2 or day 3, we all noticed changes at about the fourth day for the bottles with stoppers, while an uncorked bottle starts to taste pretty funky on day 2.
+Although it's challenging to discern flavor changes between day 2 or 3, all our testers noticed changes around the day 4 mark for the bottles with stoppers.
+Meanwhile, an uncorked bottle starts to taste pretty funky on day 2.

 The OXO Good Grips stopper is a tester favorite, featuring a small plunger that expands the silicone plug to create an airtight seal with little effort.
 The Rabbit stoppers are also quite effective but require a bit more effort to create a seal, as they function like a beveled rubber cork.